The Dead Commandments - Can Religion Be Removed From The Grateful Dead?

-The order of these are laid out, perhaps as a human’s journey, the development of the consciousness through life experiences, the ups and downs which grow us.
+The order of these are laid out, perhaps as a human’s journey, the development of the consciousness through life experiences, the ups and downs which grow us, the lessons we learn, integrate and build upon.
 One’s path of expansion and realization toward a higher consciousness, liberation, enlightenment, oneness with all that is.

 Let’s take a look…